shmalebx9/boethius/scripts/md-pdf/README.md

 # Markdown to PDF script
 This script is a wrapper for pandoc and url2cite with a sane default template.
-PDFs generated with this wrapper will be formatted to the default template provided (Eeisvogel) and citations formatted to the default CSL (Chicago-note).
+PDFs generated with this wrapper will be formatted to the default template provided (Eeisvogel) with citations formatted to the default CSL (Chicago-note).

 # Required tools
 * [url2cite](https://github.com/phiresky/pandoc-url2cite) for citations